 So what is Active Directory?
 Any professional working in IT sector would have come across this term more than once.
 It is good to have the basic knowledge of what Active Directory is all about.
 It is a product of Microsoft and was developed in 1996.
-Its popularity has grown due to the easy usage even for a large organization.
+Its popularity has grown due to the easy usage even for a large organisation.

 Basically, it is a database storing people’s information in a central repository.
 By central repository we mean that it is not local to any system and is mainly used for authentication of a person’s identity.
 Consider a person has just joined a company.
 How would someone know his identity?
 There should be some way to validate that.
 In simple terms, IT administrators use Active Directory to maintain their information which they use for validating a person’s identity.